-Julia Friedlander is the C. Boyden Gray senior fellow and deputy director of the GeoEconomics Center.
+Julia Friedlander is the C. Boyden Gray senior fellow & director of the Economic Statecraft Initiative in the GeoEconomics Center.
 Ms. Friedlander served as senior policy advisor for Europe in the Office of Terrorism and Financial Intelligence at the U.S. Department of the Treasury from 2015-2017 and from 2019-20, where she collaborated with EU partners on global sanctions policy and combatting illicit finance.
 She also served as a macroeconomist in the Europe Office in Treasury’s Department of International Affairs.

 From April 2017 to July 2019, Julia was detailed to the White House as the director for the European Union, Southern Europe and Economic Affairs at the National Security Council, charged with coordinating U.S. interagency policy on transatlantic relations and the European Union and staffing the national security advisor on European engagements.
 Her work encompassed all aspects of security and economic relations, but focused on trade, financial policy, and investment security.